Campus Wellness For Faculty/Staff

-Tina Marie Devlin is the Faculty and Staff Wellness Coordinator for Student Health Services-Campus Wellness at the University of South Carolina.
+Tina Marie Devlin is the Associate Director at Campus Wellness for Faculty/Staff at the University of South Carolina.
 Tina is responsible for the strategic planning and implementation of comprehensive health and wellness programs and services for the faculty and staff of the University community using evidence-based research.
 Tina’s areas of interest and expertise include cancer prevention and control, women’s health and wellness, and chronic disease prevention.
-Tina received her Bachelor's of Science degree in Biology from USC, a Master's of Public Health degree in Health Promotion, Education, and Behavior from USC, she is a Certified Health Education Specialist (CHES) and an ACE Certified Personal Trainer (CPT).
+Tina received her Bachelor's of Science degree in Biology from USC, a Master's of Public Health degree in Health Promotion, Education, and Behavior from USC and she is a Certified Health Education Specialist (CHES).

 Chelsea Larsen, MPH-PAPH Candidate

 Faculty/Staff Graduate Assistant